martin-eden/contents/README.md

     Parses source text to AST, transforms AST, compiles back to source text.

-    Released somewhere in 2016 but still one of the best projects I've made.
-Tried many invented design patterns there.
-And also the general program workflow is not trivial.
+    Still one of the best projects I've made.
+Core is my grammar parser with two main modes (sequence and choice) and one flag (repeat).
+Like LPEG but different.
+Also invented and tried many design patters there.

     Satellite projects

     * [Lua table serializer](https://github.com/martin-eden/lua_table_serializer)
       (2017-05)

-      Serialize Lua table to text.
-Text is source code that recreates this table.
+      Serialize Lua table to source code that recreates this table.

       Tables in Lua can contain cycles, so you can't serialize them to data format like JSON.
-Describing cycles was interesting challenge.
+Dealing with cycles was challenging challenge.

     * [Autoldoc](https://github.com/martin-eden/autoldoc)